Mesut Ozil has announced his retirement from professional football, with the former Arsenal midfielder calling time on his career.

 🔮 Pure magic.

-His performances would decline in the seasons since, but the 2015/16 version of Ozil was unquestionably one of the continent’s finest playmakers.
+His performances declined in the following seasons, but the 2015/16 version of Ozil was unquestionably one of the continent’s finest playmakers.